WISE OWL EXERCISES

 - Go into SQL Server Management Studio;

 - Open the SQL file you've just unzipped (you can press CTRL + O to do this); then

 This will generate the database that you'll need to use in order to do this exercise (note that the database and script are only to be used for exercises published on this website, and may not be reused or distributed in any form without the prior written permission of Wise Owl).

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 The aim of this exercise is to create the following pivot table, showing the total quantity of sales for land and non-land environments:

 The pivot table divides spending into Land and other environments.

 To do this, create two measures:

 |Name||What it shows|

-You'll need to use the VALUES function, otherwise Excel will remove any constraint by quadrant, rather than modifying it.
+You'll need to use the VALUES function, otherwise Excel will remove any constraint by environment, rather than modifying it.